HenrikBechmann/react-infinite-grid-scroller/README.md

   />
 </div>
 ```
-`dndOptions` must include an `accept` property, with a list of accepted dnd content types.
-It may also include a `master` property.
+`dndOptions` is required for all Scrollers when dnd is enabled.
+I must include an `accept` property, with a list of accepted dnd content types.
+For the root Scroller it may also include a `master` property.
 ```
 const dndOptions = {
   accept:['type1','type2','type3'] // required for all participating RIGS scrollers - any number of string (or Symbol) identifiers